Evaluation System is under constant review by the Faculty. Any of the

 summary of all in-training evaluations is sent to the Royal College or

 other specialty certifying boards as requested by the trainee.
 The

 McGill Final In-Training evaluation report is completed at the end of

 training/residency via the MRES/one5 system, and will be used for

 credentialing and verification purposes.

-Committee can review the entire record of any trainee who is
+manner.
+The Committee can review the entire record of any trainee who is

 in academic difficulty.
-All promotion and probation decisions must be approved by
+All promotion and probation decisions must be

-The Associate Dean can make and approve promotion
+Associate Dean can make and approve promotion and probation decisions as

 Postgraduate Promotions Committee.
 The Committee must review and approve